The Sacred Skin Art of Poppy Palin

 Above: Design to honour Motherhood

-EXCUSE POOR QUALITY PHOTOS!
+PLEASE EXCUSE THE VERY POOR QUALITY PHOTOS!

 Above: Design for a Lady Godiva backpiece and an awful photo of the design itself